Weayonnoh Nelson-Davies and Rosedelma Seraphin selected for inaugural Equity Leadership Initiative class

 “I am excited to get to work to cultivate the next generation of industry leaders – bank presidents, hospital CEOs, leaders in academia and kindergarten through 12 education, corporate executives, policy-makers, judges and more – who are people of color,” said Angie Ankoma, ELI executive director and a vice president at the Foundation.

-Weayonnoh Nelson-Davies of North Providence is the managing attorney of Community Legal Aid’s (CLA) Worcester County offices.
-In addition to her role as managing attorney, she directly supervises several special projects including the Asian Outreach Project, the Medical-Legal Partnership pro bono project, the CORI/Reentry Project and the Veterans Legal Assistance Project.
-She co-chairs CLA’s Diversity, Equity and Inclusion Committee.
+Weayonnoh Nelson-Davies of North Providence is executive director of the Economic Progress Institute.
+Previously, she was the managing attorney of Community Legal Aid’s (CLA) Worcester County offices.
+In addition to her role as managing attorney, she directly supervised several special projects including the Asian Outreach Project, the Medical-Legal Partnership pro bono project, the CORI/Reentry Project and the Veterans Legal Assistance Project.
+She also co-chaired CLA’s Diversity, Equity and Inclusion Committee.

 “I am looking forward to sharing this transformational space with other leaders of color as we learn together and from each other’s stories of challenges, struggles, successes and hope."- Weayonnoh Nelson-Davies